sfunke/githubtest/README.md

 # What?
-This is the development branch.
+This is the master branch

 # Purpose?
-All developing goes here
+Here go all stable release versions